virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 Below you can find the graphs that list actions with adjoining events.
 Every action has a pair of adjoining events - one of them is executed *before* the action and another one is launched *after* the action, that is when the action is finished.

 !!! note
-    The <b>*createEnvironment*</b> action does not have any adjoining events, because the events are bound after an environment creation.
+    The <b>*createEnvironment*</b> action does not have any adjoining events, because events are bound after an environment creation.

 The <b>*changeTopology*</b> actions are considered quite time-consuming while being performed via the Jelastic dashboard, therefore, you can automate their workflow with the following CS actions and related events.